 We wish to enable the benefits of atmospheric flotation in compatible ways, minimising harm to the environment – believing aircraft generally should be that way.
 After all, our atmosphere is a precious thing that also supports life.
 Harmonious ways to follow that are sustainable thus are needed.

-We believe that air-currents are a natural way for conveyance that should be used as the main method for air-transport (proven possible by Piccard and Jones) instead of just discharging huge quantities of exhaust products from thirsty power plants pushing through the air every day (as aeroplanes do) gobbling up finite oil resources – leaving problems for generations to come.
+We also believe that air-currents are a natural way for conveyance that should be used as the main method for air-transport (proven possible by Piccard and Jones) instead of just discharging huge quantities of exhaust products from thirsty power plants pushing through the air every day (as aeroplanes do) gobbling up finite oil resources – leaving problems for generations to come.

 We also believe that more efficient low-energy methods for locomotion should be used and that the energy needed to power things should be from replenishable sources (e.g. solar).